 Chinsegut Hill Retreat, Brooksville

 Chinsegut Hill Retreat

-The property was homesteaded in 1847 by Colonel Bird Pearson who built a home and plantation to farm cotton, tobacco, sugarcane, corn and citrus.
+The property was homesteaded in 1847 by Colonel Bird Pearson who built a home and plantation to farm cotton, tobacco, sugarcane, corn, and also citrus.
 The next owner was Francis Ederington who built the Manor House and expanded the plantation.
-Through the years the property has had many owners who added historical intrigue to its legacy.
+Through the years the property has had many owners who also added historical intrigue to its legacy.

-Of special note are the cabins available for rent (a bargain) to individuals or groups.
+Of special note are the cabins also available for rent (a bargain) to individuals or groups.

 Boyett’s Citrus Attraction, Brooksville

-By the mid-twentieth century Florida’s highways and byways were filled with homespun tourist attractions.
+By the mid-twentieth century, Florida’s highways and byways were filled with homespun tourist attractions.
 Most have been replaced by major amusement parks, but a unique oldie on Spring Lake Highway still exists, and a visit is worth every minute.
-Boyett’s Citrus Attraction, a popular tourist stop In Hernando County, is perched on a hill surrounded by pastureland and orange groves.
-Home to the Boyett family, who farmed citrus here since the 1960’s, it is now operated by daughter Kathy Oleson and her husband Jim.
-They have created a classic old Florida roadside amusement park with gift shop and a citrus packing operation, amusement activities for kids, a real zoo, miniature golf, a museum, an ice cream fountain and art shop – all under one roof.
+Boyett’s Citrus Attraction, a popular tourist stop in Hernando County, is perched on a hill surrounded by pastureland and orange groves.
+Home to the Boyett family, who farmed citrus here since the 1960s, it is now operated by daughter Kathy Oleson and her husband Jim.
+They have created a classic old Florida roadside amusement park with a gift shop and a citrus packing operation, amusement activities for kids, a real zoo, miniature golf, a museum, an ice cream fountain, and also an art shop – all under one roof.